ruggeri/tech-notes/randos/books.md

       circuits, and also memory (implemented as delay) was fascinating.
 * Elements of Statistical Learning
     * Really hard, should do Strang and Norvig AI first.
+    * Also: has a bunch of stuff on trees.
     * *Low priority*
 * Intro to Algorithms (CLRS)
     * Great resource, but I already know everything I need from here.